scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 because the DESI extraction code is an MPI code, these profiling tools do have some limitations.
-Both of these tools can be used to collect data for each MPI rank, but visualizing and using the information in a meaningful way is challenging, especially when there are 68 outputs from a KNL node, for example.
+Both of these tools can be used to collect data for each MPI rank, but visualizing and using the information in a meaningful way is challenging, especially when there are 68 outputs from a KNL chip, for example.

 .. figure:: figures/line_profiler_xypix.png